 So an endodontic treatment (commonly referred to as a root canal treatment) is needed when your pulp tissue becomes inflamed or infected.
 Causes could include deep tooth decay, repeated procedures on one individual tooth (replacing large fillings on the same tooth, for example), or damage such as a crack, chip, or a fracture in your root.
 Gum disease can also be a reason you might need a root canal.

 Endodontists are specialists who dentists will often refer you to for a root canal procedure.
 They have an additional two or more years of advanced training in diagnosis and treatment.
 They focus on saving your teeth.

 Local anesthesia will be administered to numb the tooth and surrounding tissue.
 From there, once you are comfortable, a thin sheet of rubber or vinyl will be placed over the affected and surrounding teeth.
 The affected tooth will protrude through a hole, isolating it from the rest.
-This allows a sterile environment to perform the process.
+This allows for a sterile environment to perform the process.

 A small access hole is then drilled through the biting surface (for an affected back tooth), or from behind the tooth (for an affected front tooth), which will allow access to the pulp chamber and your root canals.

 The affected pulp tissue will be removed from the tooth with specially designed tools used to clean out your root canals as well as your pulp chamber.
 At the moment that all of the pulp and the affected nerve tissue is removed, your tooth in question can no longer feel sensitivity or pain.
 We will then disinfect the area with antiseptic as well as antibacterial solutions.